 Experienced academic staff with excellent research records will help you to develop a broad understanding of the current and future challenges of interpreting, while well-established, professional interpreters bring their real-world experience and standards, and their up-to- date knowledge of the interpreting market into the classroom.

-In line with our aim to offer professionally relevant programmes, we have forged close links with the main professional bodies: the Institute of Translation and Interpreting (ITI) and the Chartered Institute of Linguists (CIoL).
-You can join these bodies as a student member during the course and then become a full member after graduation.
+We offer professionally relevant courses and have forged close links with the main professional bodies.
+For example, after graduating from the MA Interpreting course you’ll be able to apply for membership of the National Register of Public Service Interpreters.
+We have also been invited to take part in prestigious schemes such as the Chartered Institute of Linguists Higher Education Language Partnership.
+You can join these bodies as a student member during the course and then become a full member after you graduate.

 We also regularly have students who decide to stay on to study for a PhD and pursue an academic career in Translation and Interpreting Studies.
+Our specialisms include: